PPL/NPPL Course

 Learning to fly light aircraft at Fenland, you have 2 main options:

-You can either train for the PPL(A) or the LAPL(A), both of which have their own advantages, and you may want to get further details from your Instructor before making your choice.
+You can either train for the PPL(A) or the NPPL(A), both of which have their own advantages, and you may want to get further details from your Instructor before making your choice.

-The LAPL(A) will suit most recreational pilots, and also has a less demanding medical requirement, whereas the PPL(A), with its more comprehensive training, will suit those who are interested in adding on further ratings or pursuing a career in aviation.
+The NPPL(A) will suit most recreational pilots, does not require a medical examination, and is limited to UK flying, whereas the PPL(A), with its more comprehensive training, will suit those who are interested in flying abroad or pursuing a career in aviation.

 Before a licence can be issued the applicant must complete the minimum hours of flying which includes the following requirements:

 In addition to flying training, students are also required to complete the Theoretical Knowledge examinations, which are the same for both licences.
-Appropriate Ground School Training is available at the School.
+Appropriate Ground School Training and all exams are available at the School.
 There are 9 multiple choice written examinations which are held in-house:

 Air Law